tl:dr The numerous flaws in TripAdvisor and Booking hotel reviews are dizzying and likely beyond rescue.

 The only thing that’s changed about this situation in the past 11 years is we’re now aware that even more hotels than we previously thought are stuffing the box with fake positive reviews, while firing off reviews trashing the hotel down the street.

 Another facet of user-generated reviews that not only hasn’t changed, but gotten worse in the past decade is human nature and the easy, go-to option of internet vengeance.
 People were then, and still are, 10,345% more likely to go online to write a review (or tweet or post on Facebook) when they are super pissed off about something.
 At least those results-skewing reviews are legit, if not entirely fair.
 At the other end of the spectrum, the hysterically positive reviews don’t do everyday travelers much good either, especially when they’re written while the reviewer is still staying at the hotel, incentive-ized by a free breakfast.
-The segment we need to hear from – sane, unbiased people who just enjoyed an unremarkable stay – is vanishingly rare.
+The segment we need to hear from – sane, unbiased people who enjoyed a perfectly fine, but unremarkable stay – is vanishingly rare.

 When hotels shouted enough about having no recourse to negative, fake reviews, travel websites responded by starting review moderation, which successfully made writing fake negative reviews slightly more time consuming.
 But they also went over the line into policing legitimate negative reviews.
 Then Booking.com went way over the line, making it delightfully easy for hotels to have unchallenged veto power over negative reviews.